By Flora Ogbuitepu Ngo-Martins

 Prior to the Gambia Law Report, the deficiency of a regular and efficient law reporting system in Gambia was seen as a grave weakness in the Gambia’s legal system.
 The Gambia Law Report began publications in 1993 by the National Council for Law Reporting and has successfully published about three volumes.
 The National Council for Law Reporting also publishes other legal materials in the form of law review and periodicals in addition to law reports.
 The Gambia has the Sharia Law Report and unreported judgments electronically published by the Gambia Judiciary.
 Other independent organizations also report cases that are of interest to them.
 For instance, Article 19 reported a Supreme Court case on the right of freedom of expression.

 Although newspapers in Gambia do not formally report cases, there are some newspapers that have picked the trail of informal law reporting and other legal issues and judicial affairs namely:

-The Gambia has an official gazette where the laws of the nation are published and in addition to the official gazette, other sources where laws can be gotten are: The Central Bank of the Gambia, Gambia Divestiture Agency, Gambia Investment Promotion and Free Zones Agency, Gambia Public Procurement Authority, Gambia Revenue Authority, Independent Electoral Commission, Ministry of Education, Ministry of Information and Communication, National Assembly Services Authority, Public Service Commission, Gambia, Public Utilities Regulatory Authority and The Gambia Civil Aviation Authority.
+The Gambia has an official gazette where the laws of the nation are published and in addition to the official gazette, other sources where laws can be accessed are the Central Bank of the Gambia, Gambia Divestiture Agency, Gambia Investment Promotion and Free Zones Agency, Gambia Public Procurement Authority, Gambia Revenue Authority, Independent Electoral Commission, Ministry of Education, Ministry of Information and Communication, National Assembly Services Authority, Public Service Commission, Gambia, Public Utilities Regulatory Authority, and the Gambia Civil Aviation Authority.